OctopusSamples/SpaceCloner/docs/UseCase-KeepInstancesInSync.md

 # Example - Mirrored Instances

+This example will clone a specific project between a mirrored instance.

 Please refer to the [Parameter reference page](ParameterReference.md) for more details on the parameters.

-For this example will clone a specific project, but it will exclude infrastructure accounts as those will likely be difference between data centers.

 The other options are:
 - `OverwriteExistingVariables` - set to `false` to keep the differences preserved.
 Any new variable found will be added.